Agnes-star/AboutMe/README.md

 # My Portfolio
 ## About me

 Hi!
 My name is Agnieszka Oyibo.
 I love sport and watching movies.
-Recently I have started to take interest in software testing.
+Recently I have started to take interest in software testing, strong expertise in Selenium and Python.
+Demonstrated proficiency through numerous testing projects, showcasing skills in automated testing, test script development, and bug identification.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share all of my gained experience from personal studies and researches.

 ## Courses
 * The Complete 2024 Software Testing Bootcamp [softwaretestingbootcamp](https://www.udemy.com/course/testerbootcamp/)